 Brent Watts of Hickory, NC.

-1) What is an example of a function for which the integral from
+1) What's an example of a function f for which

 -¥ to +¥

-2) [What is an example of a function f ] for which the opposite is true?
+2) What's an example of a function f for which the opposite is true?

 1) Consider any nonmeasurable